Why Soil Testing is Essential Before Planting in Dalby

 What Soil Testing Involves

-1. Collecting soil samples from representative areas of the paddock
+• Collecting soil samples from representative areas of the paddock

-2. Sending samples to a certified laboratory
+• Sending samples to a certified laboratory for analysis

-4. Receiving a report with clear recommendations
+• Receiving a detailed report with practical recommendations

 Once results are available, a local agronomist can prepare a plan for fertiliser, lime,